memfault/interrupt/_posts/2023-11-08-device-reliability-metrics.md

   <img width="400" src="{% img_url device-reliability-metrics/mtbf-formula.png %}" alt="Formula for how to calculate MTBF" />
 </p>

 MTBF and the uptime calculation above break down when devices crash frequently.
 If Device A crashes once a week, but Device B crashes 100 times an hour due to a hardware problem, the MTBF becomes heavily skewed by a single crashing device.
 If we have a few thousand devices in the field, just a handful of outlier devices can bring down the average if we don’t make adjustments to how this metric is calculated.
-I’ve never tried it myself, but maybe **median** time between failure works better at times.
+I’ve never tried it myself, but maybe **median** time between failures works better at times.

 Below is an example of 3 devices sending their crash rate and operating time metrics, and we calculate the MTBF.
 Notice how Device B crashes 3 times with an operating time and brings down the average.
 Also, notice that MTBF has a greater value than our average uptime above since Device A didn’t crash.